-Additionally, Mr. Coppedge also has a niche practice committed to helping clients with NFA Gun Trusts, also referred to as a Class 3 Trust or a Firearms Trust, which are utilized to legally purchase and own, and facilitate the subsequent transfer of, Title II Firearms, such as suppressors and SBRs sold by Class 3 dealers.
+Additionally, Mr. Coppedge has a niche practice committed to helping clients with NFA Gun Trusts, also referred to as a Class 3 Trust or a Firearms Trust, which are utilized to legally purchase and own, and facilitate the subsequent transfer of, Title II Firearms such as suppressors and SBRs sold by Class 3 dealers.

-Mr. Coppedge has written numerous articles in local, state and national publications and often speaks locally and regionally at events sponsored by private and public groups, on the topics of estate planning and choice of entity.
-Mr. Coppedge is AV rated by martindale.com, with a 4.9/5.0 Peer and 5.0/5.0 Client rating.
+Mr. Coppedge has written numerous articles in local, state and national publications.
+He speaks at both local and regional events sponsored by private and public organizations on the topics of estate planning and choice of entity.
+Mr. Coppedge is AV-rated by martindale.com, with a 4.9/5.0 Peer and 5.0/5.0 Client rating.
 He also has an AVVO rating of a perfect 10.0.